byrichardpowell/page-performance-monitor/README.md

 This code has learnt a lot from: http://githubengineering.com/browser-monitoring-for-github-com/

-## TODO:
+## To do:

-* Report standard meta data such as the URL, the browser, the OS etc.
+* Report standard meta data such as the URL, the browser, the OS etc
 * Allow custom meta data to be reported
 * Provide a generic API for generic performance reporting (mostly done)
 * Add plugins for reporting other common performance concerns (e.g: AJAX, React, Angular, Ember, Backbone)
-* Support Asynchronous loading.
+* Support Asynchronous loading
-* Implement the backend for this.
+* Implement the backend for this